pm-cui/voltageFaultInjection/README.md

 - Toggles PA10.
 - Contains a if statement that can never be reached.
 This is not optimized out as seen from the STM32_Disassembly folder.
 - Manipulation of register values is also present in the STM32_Disassembly folder.
-- JP5 can be removed
-- SB12(remove connection to NRST, which was pulling down the voltage of the MCU), C23, C24, C27, C28, C29 has been removed
+- SB12 (remove connection to NRST, which was pulling down the voltage of the MCU), C23, C24, C27, C28, C29 has been removed.
+Looking to remove c30.
+- JP5 and JP6 can be removed.
+- CN2's Jumpers can be removed.
+Doing so allows the use of the ST-Link v2 to program other STM32 boards.

 ### STM32 Nucleo-F103RB (with ST-Link component cut off)
 - Conection to ST-Link are as follows: